emilioplatzer/expect-called/README.md

 ## Notes
  * Not usefull for local functions that do not belong to a object
- * Not control de returned value
+ * Not control de returned value but could specify the returned values (like a mock function)
  * Call to control with the same function name twice without stopping the previous control could generate unexpected results.

 ## License